Al1gazY/RANT/README.md

 # RANT

 The application was created to gain experience in the field of development.
 Briefly RANT was created by 4 people from Astana IT University: 1 - Backend, 2 - Frontend and I was a mobile developer.
+Pods are not here you can see them in Podfile.

 ### Login registration